Find Affordable College Courses

 $8,703 Average Tuition & Fees

-Our analysis found Western Washington University to be the best value school for linguistics and comparative literature students who want to pursue a degree in Washington.
-WWU is a fairly large public school located in the city of Bellingham.
+Our 2023 rankings named Western Washington University the best value school in Washington for linguistics and comparative literature students.
+WWU is a large public school located in the small city of Bellingham.

-In-state tuition fees for undergraduate students at WWU are $8,703 per year.
+The average tuition and fees for an in-state undergraduate at WWU are $8,703 a year.
 On average, comparative literature graduates from WWU take out $22,500 in student loans while working on their degree.

 $12,076 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend University of Washington - Seattle Campus.
-The school came in at #2 on this year’s Best Value Linguistics & Literature Schools in Washington list.
-Located in the city of Seattle, UW Seattle is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Washington - Seattle Campus.
+It ranked #2 on our 2023 Best Value Linguistics & Literature Schools in Washington list.
+Located in the large city of Seattle, UW Seattle is a public college with a fairly large student population.

-UW Seattle also made our Best Linguistics & Literature Schools in Washington list, coming in at #2.
+UW Seattle did well in our overall quality rankings, too.
+It placed #2 on our Best Linguistics & Literature Schools in Washington list.

 Best Value Linguistics & Comparative Literature Colleges in the Far Western US Region